 Optimistically, I look at it as a way of growing and learning.
-I see my situation as a stormy desert with an oasis in 317 meters.
-Or a dark tunnel with a ray of light at the end.
+I see my situation as a stormy desert with an oasis waiting 317 meters away.
+Or a dark tunnel with a ray of light at the end of it.
 Or a long and winding road tha..a..at leads to your door.
 I know one day, I will be over this present wonted grind and work will be duck soup waiting to be slurped through the nose.

 I’ve been in this industry for almost a decade.
 I’m very familiar with the work per se but I am still a tenderfoot (though an old one) to the new job title.
 There’s a lot of instances that my bungles daunt me like crazy.
 They even haunt me when I am commuting and when I am having cigarette breaks alone.
 Sometimes I even lose my gumption when I fuck up big time, especially on careless mistakes.

 Luckily, I have good friends/coworkers to impart assistance when I can’t figure out what to do anymore.
 I also have adept leaders to guide me and teach me stuff.
 I owe them a lot.
 I will always stand on their shoulders and aim to see farther.

 Work maybe an bitch (for now) but I will not just sit still and let it suppress me.
 I have pride and rigid professionalism.
 I’m not the “I fuckin’ quit” nor the “I’m gonna take this for granted” nor the “I’m gonna rebel to the management” type.
 I do what I can to give what is asked from me.
 I’ll hit my targets without treading on those who have decent work ethics.

 Stress?
 Yeah, I collect a lot of it everyday.
 It’s a fact.
 But by the end of every long tedious week, I’m still glad that I am a part of the company (‘s pay roll).
 I am pleased as punch that I am earning money through this recondite job that most commoners might not understand.
 I am honestly grateful.